What is your approach to mitigating communicable diseases?

 CANCELLATION POLICY

-• Notice of cancellation must be received by a Camper Coordinator in writing (email or postal mail) in order to be processed
+• Notice of cancellation must be received by the Summer Camp Registrar in writing (postal mail or email: summer@glisson.org) in order to be processed

 MORE THAN 4 WEEKS PRIOR TO THE CAMP SESSION

-• If notice of cancellation is received more than 4 weeks (28 days) prior to the start of the camp session, the refundable amount will be the full amount paid minus the deposit (deposits are non-refundable and non-transferable).
+• If notice of cancellation is received more than 4 weeks (28 days) prior to the start of the camp session, the refundable amount will be the full amount paid minus the deposit.
+(Deposits are paid for each individual registration, and each individual deposit is non-refundable and non-transferable.)

-• *Medical Exception: Full refunds will only be given if, prior to the camp session, a Camper Coordinator receives a signed doctor’s note within 3 days of the cancellation.
+• *Medical Exception: Full refunds will only be given if, prior to the camp session, the Summer Camp Registrar receives a signed doctor’s note within 3 days of the cancellation.

 WITHIN 4 WEEKS OF THE CAMP SESSION